Landing pages are specific pages on websites or standalone webpages, which are created for specific marketing or advertising purposes.

 The answer is: It depends on where your traffic is coming from?
 And how is your navigation designed.

-If your blog is designed around your content, then it is good idea to place the link to your landing page is sidebar.
-An image which user can click to reach your landing pages in separate tab.
-It works well if you content is centred around couple of related themes only.
+If your blog is designed around your content, then it is good idea to place the link to your landing page in sidebar.
+It can be an image which captures the reader’s interest.

-If you blog has a homepage and blog section is separate as one of sections, then either your homepage is your landing page or it can be placed on navigation tab.
+If you blog has a homepage and blog section is there as one of sections, then either your homepage is your landing page or it can be a scrollable section on the home page.

 If you traffic is paid, then it is no brainer that your landing page is a standalone page.
 Don’t place your blog link anywhere near the CTA as it may divert the user away from CTA, thus defeating the very purpose.